khoaguin/priv-sec-ai-blog/README.md

-Hi,

-Here are the code I used in my blog posts on Private and Secure AI (https://encryptedlearner.com/).
+Hi, here are the code I used in my blog posts on Private and Secure AI (https://encryptedlearner.com/).
+I hope you find them useful.
+Please feel free to use.
 Have fun learning!